jcont12/ProgrammingNotes/Langs & Frameworks/Javascript/Advanced_concepts_course.md

 * Hidden Classes
 * Inline caching

-Predictable code is better for user AND compiler
+Predictable code is better for user AND compiler.

 ### WebAssembly